 “This is what archaeologists have learned from their excavations in the Land of Israel: the Israelites were never in Egypt, did not wander in the desert, did not conquer the land in a military campaign and did not pass it on to the 12 tribes of Israel.”

 The case against the Exodus appears to be so strong that even some religious leaders are labeling it as historical fiction.
 According to Rabbi David Wolpe, named the most influential rabbi in America by Newsweek Magazine, “The Exodus certainly didn’t happen the way the Bible depicted it, assuming that it was a historical event in any description.”
 This is a dramatic shift from attitudes of just a century ago.
 In the Nineteenth and early Twentieth centuries, European pioneers of archaeology came to the Near East with a shovel in one hand and a Bible in the other.
 At first, their discoveries seemed to be very supportive of the Bible.
 However, over the years, new findings and more exacting practices determined that the dates for many of the finds were actually from periods outside the biblical timeframe.
 In their zeal to prove their faith, it appeared that the previous generation had jumped to their conclusions prematurely.
 Is the Exodus just a myth, or is it possible that the archaeologists got it wrong?

-Read weekly updates on recent archaeological discoveries and dig into the artifacts being found with us... is it further evidence?
+Read weekly updates on recent archaeological discoveries and dig into the artifacts being found.
+Is this further evidence for the Bibical accounts?